MicroStrategy/rest-api-docs/docs/common-workflows/analytics/filter-data/filter-dossier-instances/apply-filters-to-a-dossier.md

 :::

-In this example, you execute a dossier called "Filters" (located in MicroStrategy Tutorial>Shared Reports.
-You use the authorization token returned during login as the value for `X-MSTR-AuthToken` and provide the project ID, dossier ID, dossier instance ID, and filter definition.
-In the request body, you modify the values for the filter to be applied to the dossier when it is executed.
+In this example, you execute a dashboard called "Filters" (located in MicroStrategy Tutorial>Shared Reports.
+You use the authorization token returned during login as the value for `X-MSTR-AuthToken` and provide the project ID, dashboard ID, dashboard instance ID, and filter definition.
+In the request body, you modify the values for the filter to be applied to the dashboard when it is executed.
 The resulting HTTP response returns an HTTP status 204.

 Sample Request